sudhamanc/DrexelAppliedAIAssignment3/README.md

    ```
 4. **Dataset setup**
    - Repo includes `data/creditcardFraudTransactions.csv.zip`; `rundemo.py` extracts it on first run.
-   - If you prefer a fresh copy, configure the Kaggle CLI and place `creditcard.csv` (or the extracted CSV) in `data/`.
+   - If the archive is missing, add `creditcardFraudTransactions.csv` (or re-create the ZIP) in `data/` before running.

 **macOS note**: If XGBoost complains about missing OpenMP, run `brew install libomp`.